andresguisado/katacoda-scenarios/kubernetes-basic-concepts/pods/contino-pod-namespace.md

-**Pod** is the smallest concept we have in Kubernetes.
-It is not a container, Pod can consist of one or more containers.

-## Create a pod
+## Create a pod in the Contino namespace

 We are using a nginx docker image to create our pod: